 - Heart attack.

 - Need for additional procedures.
 Angioplasty may increase the risk of needing urgent bypass surgery.
-Also, the repaired artery can renarrow (restenosis) and a repeat angioplasty may need to be done.
+Also, the repaired artery can get narrow again (restenosis) and a repeat angioplasty may need to be done.

 - Reclosure of the dilated blood vessel (restenosis).

 - Death.
 The risk of death is higher when more than one artery is involved.

 After a heart attack, bypass surgery is sometimes a better option than angioplasty.
 For example, surgery may be better for people who have many blocked arteries or blockages that cannot be reached during angioplasty.

 - Levine GN, et al. (2011).
 2011 ACC/AHA/SCAI guideline for percutaneous coronary intervention: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Society for Cardiovascular Angiography and Interventions.
 Circulation, 124(23): e574–e651.